libbyh/libbyh.github.io/index.md

 I'm recruiting __PhD students__ to work with me at both UMSI and ICPSR.
 Check out some of my research or other activities, and contact me if you're interested.

 PhD students will be admitted through the [School of Information](https://www.si.umich.edu/content/programs); applications are __[due December 1](https://www.si.umich.edu/academics/admissions/phd-application-requirements)__.
-I'm looking for 1-2 PhD students who are interested in
+I'm looking for 2-3 PhD students who are interested in
 * digital curation and data management, especially administrative and/or social media data
 * politics and social media, especially in the U.S. and/or the Global South
+* hostility detection and de-escalation in social media

 # Get in Touch